Debt help is readily available, as long as you know where to look for assistance.

 Tip 3: Eliminate the Most Expensive Debt First

-Many Americans don’t pay attention to the interest rates they’re being charged for each of the debts they have.
-This causes major problems the longer it takes for you to pay off your debt.
+Many Americans don’t pay attention to the interest rates they are being charged for each of the debts they have.
+This can cause major problems the longer it takes for you to pay off your debt.

 Tip 4: Go Beyond Your Minimum Monthly Payment